 Legionella bacteria can be found in natural environments including ponds, rivers and lakes.
-The bacteria can also be supplied in small amounts within the mains water supply.
-Where there is water and the conditions of creating water droplets (aerosols), people using or within the area of these services may be at risk.
+Legionnaires’ disease growth and the bacteria can also be found in small amounts within the mains of a water supply.
+Where there is water and the conditions of creating contaminated water droplets (aerosols), people using or within the area of these services may be at risk.
 It is this bacteria found in the water supply which is the cause of Legionnaires’ disease.

-Conditions and contributing factors to its growth include:
+Conditions and contributing factors to Legionnaires’ disease growth include:

 - Temperatures between 20-45°C